Kenneth Ham: Astronaut career

 Ham has served as CAPCOM for Space Shuttle ascent/entry and orbit, as well as the International Space Station (ISS).
 His most recent CAPCOM assignment was for NASA's "return to flight" mission, STS-114, of the Space Shuttle.

 He made his first spaceflight as pilot of STS-124, in which Discovery flew to the International Space Station in June 2008.
 Discovery delivered the Japanese Experiment Module-Pressurized Module (JEM-PM) and the Japanese Remote Manipulator System to the International Space Station (ISS).

 He also flew as the commander of mission STS-132, which launched on May 14, 2010 and landed on May 26, 2010.
 The STS-132 mission completed in 186 orbits and delivered the Russian-built Mini Research Module (MRM1) to the ISS.

 Upon completion of his second spaceflight, Ham was assigned to the NASA Aircraft Operations Division as a T-38N instructor pilot and WB-57F research pilot.

 Post-NASA career

 In June 2012, Ham left the space agency.
 As of July 2013, Captain Ham served as the Chair of the Aerospace Engineering Department at the United States Naval Academy, in Annapolis, Maryland.
 In September 2014, Ham joined Bigelow Aerospace in Las Vegas, Nevada to develop a training program for astronauts that would support Bigelow's proposed space habitats.
+2015 to present, he has worked in Tactical Air Support Inc first as a consultant, then as Director Technology Development, then GM of Flight Operations and is currently the Chief Operating Officer.